soulsbros/CICD-template/README.md

       SONAR_TOKEN: ${{ secrets.SONAR_TOKEN }}
 ```

-You can also override the Dockerfile location with the `dockerfile` input.
+You can also override the Dockerfile location with the `dockerfile` input, or the type of runner used.

 ## Resources